DavidSint/password-tester/README.md

 type TestPasswordOptions = {
 	enableEntropyLowerBound?: boolean;
   enableReUsedPasswordCheck?: boolean
+  requireReUsedPasswordCheckSuccess?: boolean
 };
 ```
 - `enableEntropyLowerBound`: Ensures that a report will include an error if the entropy is too low.
 If this field is omitted, this will be `true` by default.
 - `enableReUsedPasswordCheck`: Will check the password to see if it has been previously exposed in a breach using the _Have I Been Pwned_ database.
 If this field is omitted, this will be `true` by default.
+- `requireReUsedPasswordCheckSuccess`: Will return an error in the report if the _Have I Been Pwned_ database check fails.
+If `false`, then the `errorCode` will still be returned, but the rest of the report will read as if the database check was successful.

 #### `PasswordErrorCode`